d0tTino/GeneCoder/docs/metrics.md

 Version 0.1.1 replaces the previous module-level helpers with a `Metrics` manager found in `genecoder.metrics`.
 The legacy `increment` and `get_metrics` functions remain as thin wrappers around this instance.

+## Simulation metric notes

+Simulation outputs such as `metrics.json` also include per-window distribution data.
+The `gc_distribution` entry records the GC fraction of each 50 base pair window as a value between 0 and 1.
+Visual dashboards multiply these values by 100 to present min/mean/max summaries and line charts in percentage units.